huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

     password: "Replicant#123" #Replace Replicant#123 with the your user's password

     slave-server-ids: [1]
-    max-connections: 30 #Specify the maximum number of connections replicant can open in MySQL
+    max-connections: 30 #Maximum number of connections replicant can open in MySQL
     ```

 ## II.
 Setup Filter Configuration